evenicoulddoit/django-rest-framework-serializer-extensions/docs/contributing.md

 To contribute to Serializer Extensions, please:

 * Clone the repository
-* Ensure your changes a Flake8 compliant
+* Ensure your changes are Flake8 compliant
 * Provide tests to support your changes
 * Ensure all tests pass by calling `./runtests.py`, or [`tox`](http://tox.readthedocs.org/en/latest/) to run tests across all